Citing Literary Works in the Text

 doctors report that she has died of a "joy that kills" (25).

-helpful to also include other identifying information, such as chapter number,
+to also include other identifying information, such as chapter number, for

-line and indent the entire quote one half-inch from the margin.
-Double-space
+new line and indent the entire quote one half-inch from the margin.

-the quote.
-Notice that the quote does not have quotation marks around it.
-Also,
+Double-space the quote.
+Notice that the quote does not have quotation marks

-parentheses.
-The next line of the paragraph should begin back at the left
+not outside the parentheses.
+The next line of the paragraph should begin back

-To see an example of a block quote in MLA style, click here: Block quote in MLA style.
+at the left margin.
+To see an example of a block quote in MLA style, see the

 use the line numbers.
 For the first reference, place "lines" in